 As previously mentioned, your PCP will provide most of your care.
 They will also help coordinate the rest of your covered services, such as x-rays, laboratory tests, therapies, specialist visits, hospital admissions, and follow-up care.
 "Coordinating" your services includes reaching out to other plan providers to discuss your care and progress.
-If you need certain types of covered services or supplies, your PCP must approve them in advance (e.g., by giving you a referral to see a specialist).
+If you need certain types of covered services or supplies, your PCP may want to coordinate them in advance.